-If you are planning to do trekking in the Manaslu region of Nepal, you will have many questions and even more doubts.
-What will be some of the requirements on your trek?
-What would be the essentials you should check on before you go ahead and confirm with your tour operator for your dream trek in the Himalaya?
+If you are planning to trek in the Manaslu region of Nepal, you will have many questions and even more doubts.
+What will be some of the requirements for your trek?
+What would be the essentials you should check on before you go ahead and confirm with your tour operator for your dream trek in the Himalayas?
 This section is a pointer to what facilities an ideal agency should be offering you on your trek and answers to some of the Frequently Asked Questions before starting the trek.

-DO I NEED TREKKING PERMIT FOR MANASLU TREK?
+DO I NEED A TREKKING PERMIT FOR MANASLU TREK?

-Any foreigners Trekkers or visitors who are interested to do trekking, peak climbing, expedition and other adventurous activities; Trekking permit is almost necessary.
-You require special Trekking Permit of Manaslu which you can get it from the Department of Immigration, Manaslu and Annapurna Conservation Area project from National Trust for Nature Conservation through any authorized and registered Trekking companies of Nepal.
-As well, if you are planning to do Peak climbing and expedition, you require the climbing permit either from Nepal Mountaineering Association (for trekking peak) and Ministry of Culture, Tourism and Civil Aviation under Tourism Industry Division.
+For any foreign Trekkers or visitors who are interested to do trekking, peak climbing, expedition, and other adventurous activities; a Trekking permit is almost necessary.
+You require a special Trekking Permit for Manaslu which you can get from the Department of Immigration, Manaslu, and Annapurna Conservation Area project from National Trust for Nature Conservation through any authorized and registered Trekking companies of Nepal.
+As well, if you are planning to do Peak climbing and expedition, you require a climbing permit either from the Nepal Mountaineering Association (for trekking peaks) or the Ministry of Culture, Tourism, and Civil Aviation under the Tourism Industry Division.

 Special permit of Manaslu Fee

 USD 100.00 per week then after USD 15.00 per day extra from September to November

 USD 75.00 per week then after USD 10.00 per day extra from December to August.

 USD 40.00 for Per week then after USD 7.00 per day extra from September to November

 USD 30.00 per week then after USD 7.00 per day extra from December to August.

 Rs 3,000.00 per person